Ryan Brainard told his fans it’s “all bananas” when he quit his full-time job in June 2020 to become a professional YouTuber and content creator.

 At the time, Ryan, 26, was a full-time project manager for a health care system in North Carolina.
 The couple joked about how many subscribers it would take for Ryan to quit.
 But as the numbers kept going up, those jokes turned to more serious talk.
 They set a goal of 100,000 subscribers.
 Rybonator hit that in April 2020.
-Ryan took the leap a couple months later.
+The content creator took the leap a couple months later.

 “Nobody really thinks you can actually make money from doing it unless you show them that you can,” Ryan says, whose wife continues to work a full-time job, helping make his YouTube career possible.
 “So family was, of course, ‘Are you sure you want to do this?’
 But everybody was on board once we showed them.”

 Ryan played D&D with friends in high school, but they never really followed the rules.
 In college at Texas A&M, his game got more serious.
 And while he now spends his days producing videos for YouTube about the game, he still plays D&D ironically to get away from digital distractions.
 “You just put your phone away and hang out with people,” he says.

 During D&D games, players use a seven dice set with four-, six-, eight-, 10-, 12-, and 20-sided dice to help guide their actions.
 While some D&D enthusiasts are dice collectors, Ryan never really was.
 But, whenever he plays a new character, he gets a new set to match what he thinks that character might look like.